lucasheight/SonnenChargeHq-Adapter/readme.md

-# Sonnen Batterie - ChargHq Integration
+# Sonnen Batterie - ChargeHq Integration

 This integration allows smart charging of your EV with [Sonnen Solar Batterie](https://sonnen.com.au/) and [ChargeHq](https://chargehq.net/).

-I have decided to use Microsoft .Net7 for this integration, but it would also be quite easy to port to other environments.
+Coded in Microsoft .Net7 for this integration, but it would also be quite easy to port to other environments.

+This integration assumes that Sonnen API v2 is used.

 ## Setup